-In this article you will find a comprehensive overview of the individual A5 wristwatch, a full specifications list, and a manual for operation and use.
+This article provides a comprehensive overview of the Vaer A5 wristwatch and instructions for its operation and use.

 I) Product Summary